 Lake Louise, AB

-The Crossing Resort has accommodation, a cafeteria, a restaurant, a pub and a general store that carries basic hiking supplies and groceries.
+The Crossing Resort has accommodation, a cafeteria, a restaurant with all-you-can eat lunch and dinner buffets, a pub and a general store that carries basic hiking supplies and some groceries.

 502 Patricia Street